10xjoshua-org/sir-steve_exm-react-temp/README.md

 # sanity-template-nextjs-landing-pages

-_SEO friendly page builder in React.js.
-Heroes, sign-up forms and calls to action._

 This template repo is used by Sanity.io to easily create deployed and configured projects through a web interface.
 You can test it by [creating this project](https://www.sanity.io/create/?template=sanity-io%2Fsanity-template-nextjs-landing-pages).

 The template contains both a Sanity Studio and a front-end in Next.js.
 Both are deployed on Netlify.